 Helping College Students Kick Substance Abuse

-Substance abuse at any age can be a serious problem, but it’s a critical issue for those in college.
-At that point in someone’s life, experimentation with many things can take center stage.
-One good buzz from a few drinks can lead to experimenting with ecstasy which can then lead to considering harder drugs – and before you know it, a downward spiral into substance abuse and addiction begins.
+Substance abuse at any age can be a serious problem, but it’s a particular issue for those in college.
+At this point in someone’s life, experimentation with many things can take center stage.
+One good buzz from a few drinks can lead to experimenting with ecstasy which can then lead to considering harder drugs – before you know it, a downward spiral into substance abuse and addiction begins.

 College students can face serious consequences from these actions.
-They can wind up with poor grades (and potentially lose any scholarships they might have), dropping out of school, a criminal record (which then means they can’t get student loans), and/or the deterioration of their own health and safety.
+They can wind up with poor grades (and potentially lose any scholarships they might have), dropping out of school, a criminal record (which then means they can’t get student loans), and/or the deterioration of their own physical wellbeing, mental health, and safety.

 Substances Commonly Used in College